sonoUnoTeam/sonoUno-desktop/README.md

 For Mac you can use brew: ```brew install octave```\
 For Ubuntu: ```sudo apt install octave```\
-For Windows download the installer from: https://ftpmirror.gnu.org/octave/windows/octave-5.2.0_1-w64-installer.exe
+For Windows download the installer from: https://ftpmirror.gnu.org/octave/windows/octave-5.2.0_1-w64-installer.exe .
+Once is installed you have to set the environment variables.

 2. Check that you have python installed on your system running ‘python3’ or ‘python’ on a terminal.
 If you don’t have python: